eshwes01/FoodQuiz/README.md

 ## 4. Colour Scheme
-  Light colour scheme and cool tone has applied throughout the page.
-Text shadow mainly is for
+  - Light colour scheme and cool tone has applied throughout the page.
+  - Text shadow of Header and Notification text mainly is to attract small age group user and quiz more appealing.

 ## 5. Typography / Fonts

   Google font **"Josefin Sans"** has used as developer thought it matches with the themes of the quiz attract user attention.
   Use consistent fonts across the whole design.

+## 6. Technology and Libries Used

+    1. HTML5
+    2. CSS 3
+    3. Javascript ES6
+    4. Bootstrap 4.6.2
+    5. JQuery 3.5.1
+    6. Git Hub Respository
+    7. Font Awesome
+    8. Chrome Dev Tool
+    9. Miro Board for project idea

- ## 4. Wireframes
+ ## 7. Wireframes

   -	![alt Quiz WireFrame](assets/documentation/readmeImages/quizWireframe.png)

+## 8. Deployment

+  Early deployment has made when developing.
+  Deployed version can be check here https://eshwes01.github.io/FoodQuiz/

-  ## Am I Responsive
+### Am I Responsive

 ![alt Am I Responsive](assets/documentation/readmeImages/amIResponsive.png)

-## 5. Testing & Known Bugs
+## 9. Testing & Known Bugs

 ### Functional Testing

-1. Submit button doesn't work correctly earlier in the stage of development and it didn't clear the session when refresh
+1. Submit button doesn't work correctly earlier in the stage of development and it didn't clear the session when refresh.
+So submit button has to move to the div section inner HTML only when user reach to the last question.

 ![alt Known Bug 2](assets/documentation/readmeImages/knownBug2.png)
 ![alt Known Bug 1](assets/documentation/readmeImages/knownBug1.png)